doomvox/raku-study/notes/meeting_2021aug29.md

                 1.  via OOP interface can use code block instead

-    3.  still may need more thought for Raku
+    3.  still may need more thought

         1.  maybe: any number of code blocks associated with arbitrary types